History of Eureka

-From 1945 until 2021 – our 76th year in business – Eureka has continued to provide commercial glass and metal services with an emphasis on customer service.
+From 1945 to 2023 – our 78th year in business – Eureka has continued to provide commercial glass and metal services with an emphasis on customer service.

 In 1945, William Spivack founded Eureka Glass Works, Inc., a commercial glass installation sub-contracting firm.
 William built his reputation installing plate glass windows.
 He formed a strong relationship with Jack Kelly, Sr., founder of “Kelly for Brickwork” (and father of actress and Princess of Monaco, Grace Kelly).
 As Kelly built Northeast Philadelphia’s brick rowhomes, William followed along adding glass to the wood window sashes.